 Baths are part of our dogs’ wellbeing, grooming, and good hygiene.
 However, the frequency, duration, and the products we use are still open for discussion.

 Benefits of bathing your dog.

 Bathing your dog can help to get rid of the dirt in his coat and keep it shiny, remove unpleasant odors, and keep their natural oils spread.
 In addition to preventing infections and parasites.

-However, baths can also be advised by your vet as part of a medical treatment, especially if your dog suffers from a skin conditions.
+However, baths can also be advised by your vet as part of medical treatment, especially if your dog suffers from skin conditions.

 How often should I give my dog a bath?